Sheep-y/Attack-Improvement-Mod/README.md

 > Setting: `ThroughArmorCritChanceFullArmor`  (-1 to 1, default 0)<br>
 >
 > The two settings together determine the range of through armour base critical chance.
-> ThroughArmorCritChanceZeroArmor is the max chance, and ThroughArmorCritChanceFullArmor is the min chance.
+> `ThroughArmorCritChanceZeroArmor` is the max chance, and `ThroughArmorCritChanceFullArmor` is the min chance.
-> When ThroughArmorCritChanceZeroArmor is 0, through armour critical hit is disabled.
+> When `ThroughArmorCritChanceZeroArmor` is 0, through armour critical hit is disabled.
 >
-> For a fixed crit chance, set both numbers to be the same.
-Classic BattleTech has around 2% chance.
+> For a fixed crit chance, set both numbers to same.
+> Classic BattleTech has the chance at around 3%, or 0.03.
 >
-> Otherwise, the crit chance increase in proportion to armour damage.
+> When the numbers are different, the crit chance increases in proportion to armour damage.<br>
-> Example: When zero = 0.4 and Full = 0, a location with half armour has a 20% base crit chance.
+> Example: When zero = 0.4 and Full = 0, a location with half armour has a 20% base crit chance.<br>
-> Example: When zero = 0.2 and Full = -0.1, crit happens after armour is reduced to 2/3 or below.
+> Example: When zero = 0.2 and Full = -0.1, crit may happens after armour is reduced to 2/3 or below.<br>
 >
 > When through armour critical hit happens and it is logged by this mod's Attack Log,
 > the Max HP column logs the max armour of the location instead of max structure.